Describes what a company needs to know to take advantage of e-commerce in the local market and covers prominent B2B websites.

 Significant Shopping Holidays

 While Singles Day is the largest of the major shopping holidays in China, it is not the only one.
-Other major days that spur online shopping sprees and significant sales include Valentine’s Day, 6.18 Mid-Year Shopping Festival, and Chinese New Year.
+Other major days that spur online shopping sprees and significant sales include Valentine’s Day, 6.18 Mid-Year Shopping Festival, and Chinese New Year, among approximately two dozen others.

 The greatest advantage of livestreaming e-commerce is its ability to reach a great number of people spread throughout China, especially those outside of major cities.
 By targeting livestreams to more rural and lower-tier cities, companies can increase brand awareness and expand their audience to all parts of China.
 U.S. companies interested in exploring social media avenues and working with digital marketing players should work with a local marketing partner to develop a marketing strategy and support its implementation.